QAInsights/Performance-Engineering-Questions/README.md

     - Network
  - What is the network virtualization distribution?
  - In case of containers, what could be the acceptable performance metrics at pod/cluster level?
+ - What is the acceptable % of failures?

 ### 💾 Test Data